kedwinchen/git-yolo/README.md

 As they say, commit often, perfect later (I feel like I'm missing a part of the phrase.
 Oh well, it's probably nothing)...

+## Installation

+(if the install script is not available yet)

+1. Download the source code (or download the binary and skip to step 3)
+2. Compile using `go build git-yolo.go`
+3. Add the resulting `git-yolo` binary to your path
+4. Add an alias for `git yolo` in your [global] `.gitconfig`

 ## Why

 Why not?